-When my father was aging, I saw his embarrassment when he was no longer able to manage his finances and paperwork.
+As my father aged, I saw his embarrassment when he was no longer able to manage his finances and paperwork.

 Take them out to lunch and leave the paperwork to us.